Skip to content

 Regenerate the component

 If you have a plan that supports it, you can also update the code directly from the Code tab.
+For themes, the code is a Dash Design Kit theme file.

 Adding and removing components

 An app's data cards, data table, and charts can be deleted.
-To delete a component, hover over the component name in the sidebar and then select its delete button:
+To delete a component, hover over the component name in the sidebar and select its delete button:

 Delete components